 Is there anything better than summer’s sweet and juicy tomatoes, picked right off the vine?
 I look forward to them every year, never tiring of their goodness.

-Here they are blistered in a pan before going into a flavorful saffron-infused risotto.
+Here they are blistered in a pan before going into a flavorful saffron-infused risotto recipe.
 It’s hearty enough for a vegetarian main, or can be served a flavorful side dish to grilled fish and meats.

 You can also top this off with Smoky pan-seared shrimp (or fish).
 An easy adaptable meal that can be kept vegetarian, or bumped up with a protein for meat-eaters.